-The panel, moderated by Lorenzo Vidino, Director of the Program on Extremism, engaged scholars' ground perspectives on the changing dynamics of jihadi theaters across North Africa, the Middle East, and Southeast Asia, including the evolution of these organizations in the face of a global counter-terrorism campaign.
+The panel, moderated by Program on Extremism Senior Research Fellow Dr. Haroro J. Ingram, engaged scholars' ground perspectives on the changing dynamics of jihadi theaters across North Africa, the Middle East, and Southeast Asia, including the evolution of these organizations in the face of a global counter-terrorism campaign.
 The panel's discussants included:

 Jessica Trisko Darden, Assistant Professor at American University's School of International Service, Jeane Kirkpatrick Fellow at the American Enterprise Institute.

 Nate Rosenblatt, New America International Security Program Fellow, Oxford University doctoral student, and independent Middle East/North Africa (MENA) consultant.

 Aaron Zelin, Richard Borow Fellow at the Washington Institute for Near East Policy and a visiting research scholar at Brandeis University.